tiagomms/xr-portfolio/_posts/2023-10-02-xr-design-fellowship-module-03-post-assign.md

 Something I did not expand was how workshops/labs with XR glasses in immersive settings may be truly amazing and unique experiences.
 That first go should be tried out in workshops and labs inside TUMO centers with all technology available, people and expertise.
 Then, start to iteratively advance these tests on remote locations.

-I am going to ask for feedback and show to my colleagues at TUMO.
+Anyway, I am going to ask for feedback and show to my colleagues at TUMO.

-#### Equipment for Boxes (after work was completed)
+#### Equipment for Boxes (after ShapesXR mockup was done)

-Something I begin to naturally think is all equipment that may be needed and required to pull this off, since these are physical spaces and we have to naturally take into account all factors: connectivity, software, sound, image, and so forth.
+Something I begin to naturally throughout the process was all the equipment that may be needed to pull this off.
+Since these are physical spaces, we have to naturally take into account all factors: connectivity, software, sound, image, and so forth.

 - **Screen sharing**: workshop leader must have access to all screens inside the space at its attended timeslot.
 Students should see workshop leader's screen in one of the two wall (with XR glasses the "screen" can be projected in any place that is easier for students to read).